Lebanon Travel Advice, Embassies & Tourist Offices

 British citizens can normally apply for a free single-entry tourist or family visit visa on arrival at Beirut airport.
 A tourist visa is valid for one month from the date of entry.
 Travellers can extend their visa for up to three months at the General Security offices.

 British citizens can also obtain a visa from the Lebanese Embassy in London.
 These may be valid for a different time period.
+In April 2024, Lebanese authorities introduced new increased rates for residence permits of foreign nationals.
 Travellers should make sure they understand their visa validity to avoid any penalties for overstaying.

-Travellers overstaying their visa may have to pay a fine in the local currency at the airport (please note, US dollars will not be accepted).
+Travellers overstaying their visa may have to pay a fine at the airport.
+Only Lebanese currency (pounds) will be accepted for payment.
 This should be paid at departures before security procedures.

 British overseas citizens and British protected persons will need to get a visa before travelling to Lebanon.